WM121367/13-Chain-RWA-Intell-Agent/README.md

 ```
 🛠️ Usage & Protocols
 Message Models
-DataQueryRequest: chain_name ("full", "market", "macro", "all", "sepolia" など) を指定して照会[cite: 7, 8]。
+DataQueryRequest: Submit a query specifying chain_name (e.g., "full", "market", "macro", "all", "sepolia").

-RequestPayment / CommitPayment: 規定料金（0.1 ~ 3.0 FET）の支払い後、リトライ検証を経て即時にデータ納品 JSON を返却[cite: 7, 8]。
+RequestPayment / CommitPayment: Returns data delivery JSON instantly after payment processing (0.1 ~ 3.0 FET) and retry verification.

 ⚠️ Disclaimer
 This agent is developed for informational and analytical purposes only.
 NOT FINANCIAL ADVICE.
-All analytical signals produced by this 13-Chain agent should be used purely for research and tool-level insights[cite: 7, 8].
+All analytical signals produced by this 13-Chain agent should be used purely for research and tool-level insights.
 ```